traefik/contributors-guide/help_wanted.md

 or *"Did you know that you can use fake clients to setup and test this easier?".*
-- Help new contributors learn enough about the project, setting up their environment, running tests, and navigating this area of the code so that they can tackle a related `contributor/help-wanted` issue next time.
+- Help new contributors learn enough about the project, setting up their environment, running tests, and navigating this area of the code so that they can tackle a related `help-wanted` issue next time.

 If you make someone feel like a part of our community, that it's safe to ask questions, that people will let them know the rules/norms, that their contributions are helpful